Milestones of the Zero Project

 Current research is presented at the European Parliament in Brussels, jointly organized with the European Foundation Centre (EFC).

 For the first time, the Zero Project is presented outside Europe, at a conference on Disability and Work organized by McGill University in Montréal, Canada.

 The Zero Project decides not only to concentrates its work on disability and the implementation of the UN CRPD, but also to focus its research, for the year only on the employment issues addressed in the UN CRPD.
 Research is undertaken during spring, summer and autumn of 2012.

 This year marks the inaugural Zero Project Conference.
 Organized in Vienna, it takes place in the historical Palais Niederösterreich, on January 22-23, 2012.
 Over 200 practitioners and experts on the rights of persons with disabilities from 30 countries take part and discuss innovative solutions for the advancement of the rights and daily lives of persons with disabilities.

 The first Zero Project Report is published on December 3, the International Day of Persons with Disabilities.

-The Essl Foundation also decides to join forces with Ashoka, and organizations supported by the Austrian Ashoka foundation, and to help them selecting outstanding social innovations and social entrepreneurs in the field of disabilities.
+The Essl Foundation also decides to join forces with Ashoka and social entrepreneurs supported by Ashoka, especially those working in the field of disabilities.

-The first report, entitled ESSL SOCIAL INDEX PILOT STUDY 2010 – SITUATION OF PERSONS WITH DISABILITIES, is published and mailed out to NGOs and service providers in Vienna.
+The first report, entitled ESSL SOCIAL INDEX PILOT STUDY 2010, is published and mailed out to NGOs and service providers in Austria.
 It is also mailed to decision makers, governments and others in the countries that have been surveyed for the report.
 As the first of its kind, the report also receives some media attention within Austria.